The BMS Phase I is a basic graduate course phase while Phase II is the doctoral research phase.

 The typical entrance is with a bachelor's degree.
 Each student is registered as regular student at one of the three universities and has an advisor/mentor at the same university.

 Phase I takes usually 3-4 semesters to complete.
-It requires the students to successfully complete five Basic Courses and at least two Advanced Courses (s. below), including a seminar.
-The BMS Basic Course program is held in English and coordinated between the three universities.
+It requires the students to successfully complete five Core Courses and at least two Advanced Courses (s. below), including a seminar.
+The BMS Core Course program is held in English and coordinated between the three universities.
 Students are expected to attend the MATH+ Friday Colloquia regularly.

 At the end of Phase I students have to pass the oral Qualifying Exam in order to continue into Phase II.
 Phase I students must also use Phase I to find an advisor for their dissertation research in Phase II.
 Attending more than the one mandatory seminar is a good way to get to know professors and their research, to find out what the open questions in the field are and if the professor is willing to take on more PhD students.

-The BMS study program for Phase I includes various Basic Courses in eight different Research Training Areas.
+The BMS study program for Phase I includes various Core Courses in eight different Research Training Areas.

 Phase II (Doctoral research phase)